simhadrisevitha2003/spam-ham/README.md

 # spam-ham
-it is a spam ham based classifier
+it is a naive's based spam_ham filter